Former Assistant District Attorney with Experience in Expunctions and Non-Disclosures

 Such limitations can have a massive impact on your earning ability and result in you having to settle for numerous dead-end jobs.
 If this sounds similar to what you’re going through, you can benefit significantly from acquiring an attorney who handles expunctions and non-disclosures.

-San Antonio expunction and non-disclosures lawyer Sophia Martinez can help you get your life back.
+San Antonio expungement lawyer Sophia Martinez can help you get your life back.
 Allow her to analyze the facts of your specific case and provide you with legal options moving forward.
 She can also serve as your legal counsel throughout the expunction/non-disclosure process and help file the appropriate paperwork.

 San Antonio Criminal Record Expunction